pyxll/remote-notebook/README.md

     Excel functions in a remote Jupyter notebook decorated with @xl_func can be used from Excel in the same way as if they were being run locally.

+- RTD functions (RTD):
+    Functions in remote Jupyter notebooks decorated with @xl_func can return RTD instances, and setting the RTD value in the Jupyter notebook updates the value in Excel.

 ### What's not working yet

 - Cached objects